ArtS/arts.github.com/_drafts/using-simple-drop-down-lists-in-ASP-NET-MVC.md

 published: true
 ---
 It's surprising how many subtle, but frustrating traps one can fall into when building sites with ASP.NET MVC.
 Creating forms for the web is one of them.
-It's common for people to spend hours on a trivial thing, something like displaying a selected value in a DropDownList, or getting that selected value back in a controller.
+It's common to spend hours on something trivial, such as displaying a selected value in a DropDownList on postback, or getting that selected value in a controller.
 Quite often it happens when you just start learning ASP.NET MVC or upgrade from an older tech.
-And boy, is this frustrating as hell - instead of building the actual web app you spend hours wrestling with the framework.
+And boy, is this frustrating as hell - instead of building an actual web app, you spend hours wrestling with the framework.

 I want to show you how to build a simple form with a drop down list that's got "Please select" text as the first option and is based on the list of strings supplied by the controller.
-I'll show you how to display that list on a form, how to get user's selection in the controller, check user has selected something and render the list back to the user with the value selected.
+I'll show you how to display that list on a form, how to get user's selection in the controller, check that user has selected something and render the list back to the user with the value selected.

 Sounds deceptively simple, right?
 Hold that thought for now and have a look at the [Microsoft's own documentation][1]  for the `@Html.DropDownListFor` function.
 It has 6 different overloads - which one of those do you really need?
 And what are those mysterious `<TModel, TProperty>` or `optionLabel`?
 Now throw into the mix various ways you can pass the data into the view: ViewBag, ViewData or TempData?
-Or maybe Model?.
+Or maybe Model?
 So you are naturally in the perfect spot to start making mistakes.

 We need to clear this up once and for all.
 In this example I will take you through building a